WELCOME HERE.

 It’s easy on the nervous system and it promotes insight.

-It’s more like a
+is more like a

 walk in the woods

-or working in the garden
+or working in the garden,

 If you…